9 Easy Tips for the Best Messaging and Content Strategy in PR

 Consider key messages as the seeds from which all your communication initiatives grow.
 They are small pieces of information that communicate the most important concepts about your brand.
-They are the blueprints you keep coming back to every time you produce a press release or write a blog - which is increasingly important on the digital PR front.
+They are the blueprints you keep coming back to every time you produce a press release or write a blog (this is increasingly important on the digital PR front).
 They are your guiding principles in making communication materials.

 Across the PR and marketing world, experts are in agreement on at least six characteristics that make a successful key message:

 1. The message is concise – typically a sentence or two.